OrdinaryMagician/saya_m/README.md

 *"Protip: Don't try to rocket jump IRL."*

 The **Akatsuki 44** is truly a deadly deliverer of destruction, devised mockingly after **H&M**'s blunder with their failed **IAWS** experiment.
 This is no mere grenade launcher, as in true **Shinigami Inc.** fashion there is a bit of their usual magic at work here.
-These 25mm airburst grenades are capable of intelligently detonating near hostile targets, or mere moments before impending collision with a wall.
+These 25mm airburst grenades are capable of intelligently detonating near hostile targets, or mere moments before head-on collision with a wall *(so they can still bounce somewhat at the right angles)*.
 Do note that this capability does not take into account personal user safety, so try to keep your distance.

 The magazine holds 4 rounds.
 Four chances to deliver death.